srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-oc-services/index.md

 ### Console

-To get a console-like access to SR Linux NOS users should leverage `kubectl exec` command and start the `sr_cli` process:
+To get console-like access to SR Linux NOS users should leverage `kubectl exec` command and start the `sr_cli` process:

 ```shell
 kubectl -n 2-srl-ixr6 exec -it srl1 -- sr_cli # (1)!